zplayads/PlayableAdsDemo-android/README-EN.md

 |5002|network error|

-If you have any problems during the process of access, or if you found any issue in the SDK, please feel free to ask questions.
+**NOTE**: If you have any problems during the process of access, or if you found any issue in the SDK, please feel free to ask questions.
 Please refer to [here](https://help.github.com/articles/creating-an-issue).
-We will deal with your questions in the first place and we are very grateful.